Khally is HR and Facilities Manager at Payload Studios, creators of the award winning TerraTech and the Tentacle Zone (events and games hub).

 Driving Diversity will discuss the business case for building diverse and inclusive studios and demonstrate why this is integral to the future success of the games industry.
-Khally will discuss some of the key challenges of catalysing change and provide actionable steps for what we can all do, as companies and individuals, to promote and support D&I within our workplaces and the wider industry.
-Using case studies, the talk will aim to inspire attendees to make changes within their own organisations.
+Khally will highlight some of the key challenges of creating more inclusive workplaces and provide solutions, including actionable steps for both companies and individuals.

 Develop always gets put in the diary.
 There are many reasons to be here, not just the talks, but the networking, people exchanging ideas about where the industry is right now and where it’s going to.
 It’s pretty essential to be here I think.